 - Their work rate and performance has taken a nose-dive

-And sadly, it’s that last one that causes the problem in the workplace.
+Sadly, it’s that last one that causes the problem in the workplace.
 Work colleagues who are having to pick up the slack for their ‘loved up’ workmates can become resentful very quickly.
 A watchful eye and a careful word from an observant manager can do an awful lot to stop an office romance becoming the source of tension, resentment and negativity.

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565 332 to discuss how we may help you.